NSSAC/EpiHiper/docs/configuration/model.rst

   ],
   "initialState": "susceptible",

-.. |model-progressions-synopsis| replace:: Progression: the description of all progressions from entry states to exit state, including dwell-time distributions and probabilities.
+.. |model-progressions-synopsis| replace:: Progressions: the description of all progressions from entry states to exit state, including dwell-time distributions and probabilities.
 .. _`model-progressions-synopsis`: `model-progressions`_

 .. _model-progressions: